 I have co-organised national campaigns with a former prime minister, MPs, peers and eminent scientists, and regularly interface directly on various campaigns with front bench MPs and peers, providing a conduit between elected representatives and experts in various scientific fields.

-As the Erewash campaign co-ordinator and secretary, I have knocked on thousands of doors across the constituency, delivered tens of thousands of leaflets and organised dozens of campaigns.
+As an activist in Erewash, I have knocked on thousands of doors across the constituency, delivered tens of thousands of leaflets and organised dozens of campaigns.

 A STRONG TRADE UNION BASE